Hamas deputy leader al-Arouri killed in Beirut blast, Hezbollah says

 Footage showed at least one car burning near a busy street near the scene of the explosion.
 Ambulance sirens could also be heard.

-According to eyewitnesses, a building was hit by a drone attack and then a car, from which civil defence forces pulled a burnt body.
+According to eyewitnesses, a building was hit by a drone attack.
 Lebanese media reported that al-Arouri was killed in a flat.
 Hamas sources said that a Palestinian group had been holding a meeting in the area in the evening.

 Lebanese caretaker Prime Minister Najib Mikati condemned Isreal for the explosion, saying that Israel was resorting to exporting its failures in Gaza, and that the blast had a clear implication for Lebanon in confounding "efforts to remove the spectre of war from the country."